 Entries will be accepted on a first come, first served basis and will be limited to the amount of performance time available.
 P3 reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 This also includes starting early on Fridays if necessary.
-P3 also bears the right to refuse entries at the discretion.
+P3 also bears the right to refuse entries at their discretion.

 Day of Event Information

 * Routines may run one hour or more ahead of schedule.
 Please be prepared for this possibility.
-Upon arrival, Studio bags can be pickup at the check in table from the P3 Director, Associate Director or P3 staff, and will only be given to the Studio Director or authorized representative.
+Upon arrival, Studio bags can be picked up at the check in table from the P3 Director, Associate Director or P3 staff, and will only be given to the Studio Director or authorized representative.
 Platinum Performance Plus LLC is not responsible for any items that are not picked up by the end of the event.
 Studios will be required to pay shipping and handling for any music, trophies, photos, etc. not picked up by the end of the event.
 P3 will only send these items out if contacted by the studio and payment of shipping is settled.